sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION END]

-For support, look at [Troubleshooting Guide for SAP AI Core](https://help.sap.com/docs/AI_CORE/2d6c5984063c40a59eda62f4a9135bee/3da90ba77bcb401496028d8bd6e819dd.html?locale=en-US).
+For support, look at the [Troubleshooting Guide for SAP AI Core](https://help.sap.com/docs/AI_CORE/2d6c5984063c40a59eda62f4a9135bee/3da90ba77bcb401496028d8bd6e819dd.html?locale=en-US).
 If this does not help resolve your issue, please raise a ticket.

 [VALIDATE_7]
 [ACCORDION-END]